• Skip to main content

 • You might need to add an extra splash of water to the noodles to help mix everything together.

 • Store leftovers in an air-tight container for 3-4 days.
-The noodles are great eaten at room temperature or cold, but you can warm them up for a few seconds using a microwave if you want.
-I like to add some of the extra peanut sauce over leftovers if the noodles dried out a bit.
+The noodles are great to eat at room temperature or cold, but you can warm them up for a few seconds using a microwave if you want.
+I like to add some of the extra peanut sauce over leftovers if the noodles dry out a bit.

 CLICK TO SUBSCRIBE FOR UPDATES!